eclipse-thingweb/playground/playground-web/README.md

 It uses the functionality of the `playground-core` package to validate Thing Descriptions and `playground-assertions` to generate an assertion Test report.
 You can find more information about the Thingweb-Playground [here](https://github.com/thingweb/thingweb-playground).

+The gist submission backend (required to keep authentication private) is provided by the `playground-gist_backend` package.

 ## License

 Dual-licensed under both